oharaandrew314/serverless-config/README.rst

 AWS SSM Parameter Store
 ~~~~~~~~~~~~~~~~~~~~~~~

-SSM is perfect for storing parameters that are shared across microservices.
+SSM is perfect for storing parameters that are shared across microservices, and for storing encrypted secrets.
 It is fully managed, and does not require any configuration to get started.

 **Note**: the IAM role requires the `AmazonSSMReadOnlyAccess` policy to get properties from SSM.